Patient's Query

 Hi doctor,

-I had wisdom teeth on left side removed on last week.
-Since then I had constant pain, very noticeable swelling and discomfort.
-Recently I have noticed that I cannot open my mouth fully, and also I had a bitter liquid spread in my mouth, which I still feel.
-I have been taking tablet Acetaminophen and Naproxen prescribed by my dentist.
-I thought this was all normal symptoms but realize it has been more than two days past the procedure, and perhaps these would indicate an infection.
+I had wisdom teeth on my left side removed last week.
+Since then I had constant pain, very noticeable swelling, and discomfort.
+Recently I noticed that I could not open my mouth fully, and also I had a bitter liquid spread in my mouth, which I still feel.
+I have been taking tablet of Acetaminophen and Naproxen prescribed by my dentist.
+I thought these were all normal symptoms but realize it has been more than two days past the procedure, and perhaps these would indicate an infection.
 How dangerous is this and what should I be doing?
-Please help.

 Hi,